What-is-Void-Contract

 In simple terms, a void contract is one that the law does not recognize as binding.

-Essentials and Examples of Void Contract
+Essentials of Void Contract

 There are several types of agreements that are declared void by law.
 Each of these situations highlights why the agreement cannot be enforced.